Modern Toilet Restaurant: Description

-Everything in this typical three-story restaurant that occupies 2800 sqft is based on items from a toilet room or a bathroom.
+The Modern Toilet Restaurant three-story restaurant that occupies 2800 sqft is based on items from a toilet room or a bathroom.
 The checkered tile covered walls are adorned with showerheads, while plungers hang from the ceiling along with feces-shaped lights.
 The chairs are actual toilets (not operable), dishes are served on plastic miniature toilet bowls, and drinks are offered in miniature urinals.
 Owner Wang Tzi-Wei opened Modern Toilet after the success of his ice cream shop that sold swirls of ice cream served in mini toilets.
 It is not unusual for Taiwan to host restaurants with odd themes; Taiwan also has eating locales that resemble jailhouses and hospitals.

 History

 Owner Dao Ming Zi, an ex-banker, stated that his inspiration for the toilet-themed restaurant came from a robot character from the Japanese cartoon Dr. Slump who loved to "play with poop and swirl it on a stick".
 From this cartoon inspiration, he started a successful ice cream shop selling swirled chocolate ice cream on top of paper squat toilets.
 The chain of Modern Toilets started in Kaohsiung, Taiwan, and as of 2020 has three branches in Taiwan.
 There were formerly 19 locations including two in Hong Kong.